rvoitenko/vagrant-multi-cluster/README.md

 =================
-Demo illustrating vagrant+ansible setup of nginx load balancers and desired number of web nodes behind it.
+Demo illustrating vagrant+ansible setup of nginx load balancer and desired number of web nodes behind it.

 Please edit variable NODE_COUNT in Vagrantfile before run if you need more than 3 web nodes(default vale).
 Then run: